 Accenture (ACN) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the consulting company had gained 2.57% over the past month.
-This has outpaced the Business Services sector's loss of 0.76% and lagged the S&P 500's gain of 4.3% in that time.
+Prior to today's trading, shares of the consulting company had gained 2.46% over the past month.
+This has outpaced the Business Services sector's gain of 0.21% and lagged the S&P 500's gain of 4.12% in that time.

 Wall Street will be looking for positivity from ACN as it approaches its next earnings report date.
-In that report, analysts expect ACN to post earnings of $2 per share.
-This would mark year-over-year growth of 2.04%.
+The company is expected to report EPS of $2, up 2.04% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $11.14 billion, up 5.01% from the year-ago period.

 ACN's full-year Zacks Consensus Estimates are calling for earnings of $7.78 per share and revenue of $45.87 billion.
 These results would represent year-over-year changes of +5.71% and +6.14%, respectively.

 Investors should also note any recent changes to analyst estimates for ACN.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 ACN is currently sporting a Zacks Rank of #4 (Sell).

-Valuation is also important, so investors should note that ACN has a Forward P/E ratio of 24.02 right now.
-Its industry sports an average Forward P/E of 19.01, so we one might conclude that ACN is trading at a premium comparatively.
+Digging into valuation, ACN currently has a Forward P/E ratio of 24.43.
+Its industry sports an average Forward P/E of 17.84, so we one might conclude that ACN is trading at a premium comparatively.

-Meanwhile, ACN's PEG ratio is currently 2.32.
+We can also see that ACN currently has a PEG ratio of 2.36.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Consulting Services industry currently had an average PEG ratio of 1.33 as of yesterday's close.
+The Consulting Services was holding an average PEG ratio of 1.32 at yesterday's closing price.

 Click to get this free report